 During the Great Patriotic War the old cruiser stood in the harbor of Oranienbaum.

 In 1967, the 50th anniversary of the Great October Revolution was widely celebrated in the Soviet Union. socialist revolution.
-For the anniversary, they filmed the film "Volley" Aurora ", where the cruiser played himself.
+For the anniversary, they filmed the film "Aurora Salvo", where the cruiser played itself.
 All filming was done on location.
-The Aurora was towed to historical place to the Nikolaevsky bridge.
-The spectacle was impressive, and thousands of Leningraders and guests of the city watched the gray three-pipe beauty slowly and majestically float along the Neva.
+The Aurora was towed to historical place to the Nikolaevsky Bridge.
+The spectacle was impressive, and thousands of Leningraders and city guests watched the gray three-pipe beauty slowly and majestically sail along the Neva.

 At the docks, the cruiser of the revolution was simply cut into pieces.
 The lower part of the vessel, including the entire underwater part, was completely replaced with a new one.

-Severe alteration was subjected to what was above the water.
-By the anniversary date, the Aurora returned to its usual place, and then the question arose of what to do with the skeleton left at the shipyard.
-The scrapping of the cruiser of the revolution in Soviet times would have been considered ideological sabotage.
-So they decided to hide the real Aurora from the eyes of the people.
+What was above the water also underwent severe alteration.
+By the anniversary date, the Aurora returned to its usual place, and then the question arose of what to do with the skeleton remaining at the shipyard.
+Selling the revolution cruiser for scrap metal in Soviet times would be considered ideological sabotage.
+So they decided to hide the real “Aurora” from the eyes of the people.

 In October 2011, a flag with a skull and crossbones was hung on the mast of the cruiser Aurora.
-Two young people and a girl sat on the mast under the Jolly Roger for about five hours, alarming the police, rescuers, the city commandant's office and military sailors.
+Two young men and a girl sat on the mast under the Jolly Roger for about five hours, alarming the police, rescuers, the city commandant’s office and military sailors.

-The troublemakers called themselves representatives of the organizations "People's Share" and "Food Instead of Bombs."
-They dedicated the action "Memorable October or Aurora Sunday" to the fight against the crisis, poverty, oligarchs, "endemic pedophilia" and "religious extremism."
+The troublemakers identified themselves as representatives of the organizations “People's Share” and “Food Not Bombs.”
+Promotion " Memorable October or Auror Resurrection” they dedicated to the fight against the crisis, poverty, oligarchs, “endemic pedophilia” and “religious extremism”.

 The slogans were beautiful and revolutionary.